Automated Data Augmentations for Graph Classification: Introduction

 \section{Introduction}

-Many real-world objects , such as molecules and social networks, can be naturally represented as graphs.
+Many real-world objects, such as molecules and social networks, can be naturally represented as graphs.
 Developing effective classification models for these graph-structured data has been highly desirable but challenging.
 Recently, advances in deep learning have significantly accelerated the progress in this direction.
-Graph neural networks (GNNs) \cite{kipf2017semi,xu2018how,gilmer2017mpnn}, a class of deep neural network models specifically designed for graphs, have been widely applied to many graph classification tasks, such as molecular property prediction \cite{wang2020moleculekit}.
+Graph neural networks (GNNs)~\citep{gilmer2017mpnn}, a class of deep neural network models specifically designed for graphs, have been widely applied to many graph representation learning and classification tasks, such as molecular property prediction~\citep{wang2022advanced,liu2022spherical,wang2022comenet,wang2023hierarchical,yan2022periodic}.

 However, just like deep models on images, GNN models can easily overfit and fail to achieve satisfactory performance on small datasets.
 To address this issue, data augmentations can be used to generate more data samples.
 An important property of desirable data augmentations is label-invariance, which requires that label-related information should not be compromised during the augmentation process.
-This is relatively easy and straightforward to achieve for images \cite{taylor2018improving}, since commonly used image augmentations, such as flipping and rotation, can preserve almost all information of original images.
+This is relatively easy and straightforward to achieve for images \citep{taylor2018improving}, since commonly used image augmentations, such as flipping and rotation, can preserve almost all information of original images.
 However, ensuring label-invariance is much harder for graphs because even minor modification of a graph may change its semantics and thus labels.
-Currently, most commonly used graph augmentations \cite{you2020graph,rong2020DropEdge} are based on random modification of nodes and edges in the graph, but they do not explicitly consider the importance of label-invariance.
+Currently, most commonly used graph augmentations \citep{you2020graph} are based on random modification of nodes and edges in the graph, but they do not explicitly consider the importance of label-invariance.

 In this work, we propose GraphAug, a novel graph augmentation method that can produce label-invariant augmentations with an automated learning model.
 GraphAug uses a learnable model to automate augmentation category selection and graph transformations.
 It optimizes the model to maximize an estimated label-invariance probability through reinforcement learning.
-Experimental results show that GraphAug can consistently outperform prior graph augmentation methods on multiple graph classification tasks.
+Experimental results show that GraphAug outperforms prior graph augmentation methods on multiple graph classification tasks.
+The codes of GraphAug are available in DIG~\citep{liu2021dig} library.